 The extent to which the worker has unreimbursed business expenses.
 Independent contractors are more likely to have unreimbursed expenses than are employees.
 Fixed ongoing costs that are incurred regardless of whether work is currently being performed are especially important.
-However, employees may also incur unreimbursed expenses in connection with the services they perform for their business.

 The extent of the worker's investment.
 An employee usually has no investment in the work other than his or her own time.
 An independent contractor often has a significant investment in the facilities he or she uses in performing services for someone else.
 However, a significant investment is not necessary for independent contractor status.